lucky-wolf/DW2-XL/README.md

     - Most common, so smaller for a better game balance
   - Frozen & Water worlds are larger
     - Least common, so larger, for a better game balance
-- Weapons and shields reblance
+- Weapon, shield, armor, hull balance refresh
-  - Scaled down all weapon raw damage by -20%
+  - Scaled down weapon raw damage by -20%
-  - Scaled down all and shield strength by -20%
+  - Scaled down shield strength by -20%
   - Increased reactive rating on armor +1
   - Armor strength remains the same (so a buff by comparison)
   - Hull strength remains the same (so a buff by comparison)